LeoDarder/PW2023/README.md

       - `long HeartBeat` Represents the value of the heartbeat
       - `Datetime Time` Represents the time when the value was measured

+**GET /getAvgHB**
+- PARAMETERS:
+  - `string devGUID` Represents the GUID of the device that the data is from
+- RETURNS:
+  - `int HeartBeat` Represents the average value of the heartbeat of a device

+**GET /getAvgLaps**
+- PARAMETERS:
+  - `string devGUID` Represents the GUID of the device that the data is from
+- RETURNS:
+  - `int Laps` Represents the average value of the laps of a device

+**GET /getErrors**
+- RETURNS
+  - `string devGUID` Represents the GUID of the device that the data comes from
+  - `string actGUID` Represents the GUID of the activity that the data comes from
+  - `string field` Represents the name of the field
+  - `string data` Represents the date that resulted in an error